fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 ---

-<p style="text-align: justify;">The AWS has a lot of certification and a set of them together characterized a Role.
-You can see all the journey <a href="https://d1.awsstatic.com/training-and-certification/docs/AWS_certification_paths.pdf">here</a>.
-As soon as you are prepared you can schedule your exame <a href="https://aws.training">here</a>.
-Two important benefits are 30 minutes more if you are not native english speaker and 50% in your next test. </p>
+<p style="text-align: justify;">AWS has a lot of certifications and a set of them together defines a Role.
+You can see all the journeys <a href="https://d1.awsstatic.com/training-and-certification/docs/AWS_certification_paths.pdf">here</a>.
+As soon as you are  prepared, you can schedule your exam <a href="https://aws.training">here</a>.
+Two important benefits are 30 minutes more if you are not a native  English speaker, and 50% in your next test. </p>

 <p style="text-align: justify;">The first test must be the <a href="https://aws.amazon.com/certification/certified-cloud-practitioner/?ch=tile&tile=getstarted">AWS Certified Cloud Practitioner (CLF-C01)</a>, and this post is regarding that one.</p>